hankertrix/SgSL-Sign-Bank/README.md

 ### Merdeaf

-Merdeaf is a Deaf merlion from Singapore, created by a Deaf artist from The Singapore Association for the Deaf (SADeaf).
+Merdeaf is a Deaf Merlion from Singapore, created by a Deaf artist from The Singapore Association for the Deaf (SADeaf).

 #### [LINE](https://line.me/en/)

-The stickers packs below are the official stickers published by The Singapore Association for the Deaf (SADeaf).
+The sticker packs below are the official stickers published by The Singapore Association for the Deaf (SADeaf).

 - [Singapore Sign Language](https://store.line.me/stickershop/product/1194012/en)